plumpss/documents/README.md

   extensions:
     - DocumentsPageExtension
 ```

+Remember to run `dev/build` to update the database after enabling the extension.

 The extension adds a 'Documents' tab in the CMS with a sortable grid field of documents that can be added to.